Answers To All Your Questions

 Although our puppies begin getting bathes and nail clipping from one week old as needed, which we incorporate partial towel drying and blow drying, along with brushing.
 We begin using an electric tooth brush to softly place all over the puppies, to ready them for the vibrations and sounds of grooming.
 Beginning at three weeks of age, puppies are groomed regularly.
 As young pups, this involves nothing more than a few minutes of brushing daily and weekly nail trims and bathes with both towel and light blow drying.
-As puppies mature, about six to seven weeks old, they will be introduced to the grooming table, high-velocity dryer, Dremel nail grinder, nail clippers, and assorted combs and brushes.
+As puppies mature, about six to seven weeks old, they will be introduced to the grooming table, high-velocity dryer, Dremel nail grinder, nail clippers, and assorted combs and brushes and even a sanitary groom.
 We start early as this breed has to get use to grooming life.

 At four weeks of age the puppies move into a larger weaning pen.
 The larger pen provides an area where the pups can run freely at any time.
 The exercise will help them grow strong and fit, and will help reduce friction in the litter.
 The weaning pen incorporates a large “potty area”, beds, training crates, an adventure box and more.
 The remainder of the weaning pen is covered with whelping pads, which provide both traction and absorbency.

 An adventure box is an innovative piece of equipment that helps puppies become confident and stable adults.
 The interactive activity center encourages puppies to experience different textures, shapes and sounds, providing both physical and mental stimulation.